 A foreign language examination committee, appointed by the Dean, will be responsible for the preparation and the grading of the examination.
 For further particulars, see the Foreign Language Examination Guidelines.

-Copies of past Language Examinations will be available in advance of the examination dates and can be obtained in Aquinas Hall, room 200.
+Copies of past Language Examinations will be available in advance of the examination dates and can be obtained from the Dean's Office in 100 Aquinas Hall.

 Continuous Enrollment of Graduate Students